Oh wow! We are just a few days before Christmas and the end of 2018!

 Shaping Babka Buns

-In the recipe video below, I show in detailed on how to shape these babka buns.
+In the recipe video below, I show in detail how to shape these babka buns.

 It's not difficult, I swear.

-If you have made a braided bread, then it's kind of similar.
-Instead of just stopping after braiding the dough, you go one step further by making a round shape and tucking in one end inside the hole and pinching it together with the other end at the bottom.
+If you have made braided bread, then it's kind of similar.
+Instead of just stopping after braiding the dough, you go one step further by making a round shape tucking in one end inside the hole, and pinching it together with the other end at the bottom.